conan0s4/FPisher/README.md

 <p>
   This project is a student‑built tool focused on understanding phishing workflows.
-  No advanced exploitation techniques — purely for educational and authorized security testing purposes.
+  No advanced exploitation techniques —
 </p>